-48. VIDEO PROCEDURE
+46. VIDEO PROCEDURE

-- 48.1 Video files must have correct date and time stamp. - 48.2 Video cards must be empty at beginning of each official on track session. - 48.3 Video cards of all impounded cars will be removed by an SCCA Pro Racing Official for series download first.
-Additional cars may be requested to stop by impound for immediate removal of their cards.
-These cars will be communicated via the official communication channels. - 48.4 For cars not in impound, one team member is permitted to remove video card from camera while in Parc Fermé and place the video card in Drop Off box.
+- 46.1 Video files must have correct date and time stamp. - 46.2 Video cards must be empty at beginning of each official on track session. - Video cards of all impounded cars must be removed by one team member, the video content may be copied to a laptop while in the impound area, and the card must be turned in to the Drop Off box immediately after.
 Competitors are required to submit video cards to the Stewards of the meet within 15 minutes of the end of each session.
+If there is an issue with the video content, the team member must notify an SCCA tech official or steward immediately.
+Teams are not allowed to edit, manipulate, or delete any video content prior to submitting their card until Parc Fermé has been lifted. - 46.4 For cars not in impound, one team member must remove video card from camera while in Parc Fermé, the video content may be copied to a laptop while in the Parc Fermé area, and immediately turn the video card into the Drop Off box.
+Competitors are required to submit video cards to the Stewards of the meet within 15 minutes of the end of each session.
+If there is an issue with the video content, the team member must notify an SCCA tech official or steward immediately.
+Teams are not allowed to edit, manipulate, or delete any video content prior to submitting their card until Parc Fermé has been lifted.

-Teams are not allowed to edit, manipulate, delete, or download any footage prior to submitting their card until Parc Fermé has been lifted - 48.5 Teams must provide a minimum of three 16 GB video cards per car. - 48.6 Video cards must be in adapter and labeled with car number as shown.
-Stickers are available at the SCCA Pro Racing trailer. - 48.7 SD Card must be named with Championship and car number.
+- 46.5 Teams must provide a minimum of three 16 GB video cards per car. - 46.6 Video cards must be in adapter and labeled with car number as shown.
+Stickers are available at the SCCA Pro Racing trailer.

-48.8 Turn In & Pick Up
+46.8 Turn In & Pick Up

-Drop Off box for video cards will be at the SCCA Pro Racing trailer.Pick Up box will be available at the SCCA Pro Racing Trailer after three sessions.15 minutes after each official session.Pick Up box will be available at the SCCA Pro Racing Trailer after three sessions.
+Drop Off box for video cards will be at the SCCA Pro Racing trailer.
+Cards must be placed in slot corresponding to car number within 15 minutes after each official session.

+Pick Up box will be available at the SCCA Pro Racing Trailer after three sessions.